|Table of contents||Table of diagrams

 Note that equivalence is an important aspect of miai, in the sense that the two options allow the same objective to be achieved more or less.
 For example, miai in a life and death context might mean the existence of two different moves resulting in the equivalent outcome of living or killing.
 On the other hand, in the endgame context, a miai position has two points that are about the same point value, although these two values need not be exactly the same.

 Usually, it is better not to play out miai points without additional reason.
-For example, in the situation above, a black move at a or b is sente.
 But playing it in the middle game is a loss of a ko threat which might prove to be decisive for the outcome of the game.

 kritz An associate from Japan informed me that this also means "arranged marriage."
 We need to be careful with this one I think.